NewalexOA/CINERENTAL/ACT-Rental-Launcher/README.md

-# CINERENTAL Launcher
+# ACT-Rental Launcher

-An application for managing CINERENTAL Docker containers.
+An application for managing ACT-Rental Docker containers.
 Makes it easy to start, stop, and monitor the status of containers without using the command line.

 ## Features

-- Starting and stopping CINERENTAL containers
+- Starting and stopping ACT-Rental containers
 - Configuring project path through the graphical interface
 - Monitoring Docker and container status
 - Viewing container logs